Best invoicing apps for UK tradespeople in 2026: honest comparison

 Tradify

-The downside is the price.
+The downside is the cost.
 At £34 per user per month, a three-person team pays £102/month or £1,224/year.
-For a sole trader, that is a lot to pay for features you will not use.
-And it does not do its own accounting, so you still need Xero or QuickBooks on top for MTD compliance, adding another £12-19.50/month.
+For a sole trader, that's a lot for features you won't use.
+It doesn't do its own accounting, so you still need Xero or QuickBooks on top for MTD compliance, adding another £12-19.50/month.

 Tradify is the right choice for established trade businesses with employees.
-For sole traders just starting out, it is overkill.
+For sole traders just starting out, it is too much.

 QuickBooks